An archetype representing a user segment

 A persona is a fictional but evidenceEvidenceValidationData supporting or refuting a hypothesisView reference →-based character that stands in for a segment of real users.
 It carries a name, a context, and a specific set of goals and frustrations, concrete enough that a team can ask "what would she do?" and get a useful answer.
-The discipline's value has always lived in that specificity, and its failures have always come from faking it.

 Alan Cooper introduced personas in The Inmates Are Running the Asylum (1999) as the centrepiece of goal-directed design.
 The move was to design for a single, named, hypothetical person with concrete goals.
 That replaces the elastic "the user" who conveniently wants whatever is easiest to ship, and it makes vague featureFeatureProduct SpecificationA product capability or featureView reference → debates suddenly decidable.